portainer/portainer-docs/docs/v2.0/containers/stats.md

 # View Container Stats

-The stats are very important to understand the resource consumption of yours containers.
-In Portainer, you will able to watch how much resources is using a specific container.
+Stats are very important to understand the resource consumption of yours containers.
+In Portainer, you are able to monitor this from the UI.

 ## Viewing Container Stats

-To watch a container stats, do a click in <b>Containers</b>, select the container you want to see the stats.
+First Click <b>Containers</b>, select the container you want to see the stats.

 ![stats](assets/inspect-1.png)

-Then, do a click in <b>Stats</b>
+Then click <b>Stats</b>

 ![stats](assets/stats-1.png)

-Here, you can view in a very comprehensive way the consumptions of your container.
-You will able to see the following stats:
+Here, you can view a very comprehensive list of consumption stats:

 * Memory Usage
 * CPU Usage